Sagaing Fault: Geology

-The Sagaing Fault begins offshore in the Andaman Sea before passing through the central Myanmar basin.
+The Sagaing Fault begins offshore in the Andaman Sea at a divergent boundary before passing through the central Myanmar basin.
 The fault has a relatively low topographical relief for most of its length compared to the Shan Scarp Fault to the west.
+Its total length from the Eastern Himalayan Syntaxis to the Andaman Sea is 1,400 km.
+While the fault runs uninterrupted by large stepovers for most of its length, the northern 400 km branches outwards in a "horsetail" fashion into individual segments 100 km in width.